 Nonetheless, there are cases that necessitate litigation, over and beyond simple settlement discussions.
 If you are seeking punitive damages, your bus accident attorney in Atlanta, GA may bring the case to court.
 This is usually the case for accidents that occur due to extreme negligence or malicious intent.
 If the negligence of another has resulted in your prolonged disability or any losses graver than physical injuries, you and your bus wreck lawyer may file a lawsuit against the negligent defendant.

-Why the Legal Help of a Bus Accident Lawyer is Crucial
+Why is the Legal Help of an Atlanta Bus Accident Lawyer Crucial?

 More than helping you dissect the pros and cons of a settlement and litigation, a bus accident lawyer is also going to help you in many other ways.